 There is no formal legal requirement for a lease to be registered with the CAACI in relation to an aircraft registered in the Cayman Islands.
-However, in our experience, in the case of an aircraft to be registered in the name of its "charterer by demise" the CAACI will request a copy of the aircraft lease in support of the registration application.
+However, it is usual, in the case of an aircraft to be registered in the name of its "charterer by demise" for the CAACI to request a copy of the aircraft lease in support of the registration application.

 There is no separate engine register maintained by the CAACI.

-See Notation of Owner's/Lessor's Interests on Aircraft Register and Aircraft/Engine-specific Registers.
-Leases are not subject to any consent from any government entity.
+See 2.3.1 Notation of Owner's/Lessor's Interests on Aircraft Register and 2.3.3 Aircraft/Engine-Specific Registers.
+Leases are not subject to consent from any government entity.

-See Notation of Owner's/Lessor's Interests on Aircraft Register and Aircraft/Engine-specific Registers.
+See 2.3.1 Notation of Owner's/Lessor's Interests on Aircraft Register and 2.3.3 Aircraft/Engine-Specific Registers.
 An aircraft lease submitted to the CAACI is not required to satisfy any formalities, although the CAACI will ask for a lease in a language other than English to be accompanied by an English translation.

-See Notation of Owner's/Lessor's Interests on Aircraft Register and Requirements for a Lease to be Valid and Registrable.
-Any fees payable to the CAACI are for registration of the aircraft not the lease.
+See 2.3.1 Notation of Owner's/Lessor's Interests on Aircraft Register and 2.3.5 Requirements for a Lease to be Valid and Registrable.
+Any fees payable to the CAACI are for registration of the aircraft, not the lease.

-The CAACI will require certain 'know your customer' documents to be notarised as part of the legal and financial due diligence conducted during an application for registration of an aircraft.
+The CAACI requires certain know-your-customer documents to be notarised as part of the legal and financial due diligence conducted during an application for registration of an aircraft.

-See Taxes/Duties Payable.
-There are no income taxes, withholdings, levies, registration taxes, or other duties or similar taxes or charges now imposed, or which under the present laws of the Cayman Islands could in the future become imposed, in connection with the leasing of an aircraft or engine to a domestic lessee.
+See 1.1.1 Taxes/Duties Payable upon Execution of the Sales Agreement.
+There are no income taxes, withholdings, levies, registration taxes, or other duties or similar taxes or charges now imposed, or which under the present laws of the Cayman Islands could in future be imposed, in connection with the leasing of an aircraft or engine to a domestic lessee.

-A foreign lessor that is not already resident in the Cayman Islands prior to its entry into a lease would not be deemed to be resident, domiciled, carrying on a business in the Cayman Islands by reason only of the execution, delivery, performance or enforcement of such lease.
+A foreign lessor that is not already resident in the Cayman Islands prior to its entry into a lease would not be deemed to be resident, domiciled or carrying on a business in the Cayman Islands by reason only of the execution, delivery, performance or enforcement of such lease.

-See Priority of Third-Parties' Rights in relation to repairer's liens and Damage or Loss Caused by an Asset in relation to operational liability.
+See 2.4.6 Priority of Third Parties' Rights in relation to repairer's liens and 2.4.4 Damage or Loss Caused by an Asset in relation to operational liability.

-The owner of an aircraft registered with the CAACI could be subject to strict liability by virtue of section 40(2) of the Civil Aviation Act, 1949 (as extended to the Cayman Islands by the Civil Aviation Act 1949 (Overseas Territories) Order 1969) (the "CAA 1969") which provides that:
+The owner of an aircraft registered with the CAACI could be subject to strict liability by virtue of Section 40(2) of the Civil Aviation Act, 1949 (as extended to the Cayman Islands by the Civil Aviation Act 1949 (Overseas Territories) Order 1969, known as the "CAA 1969") which provides that:

-The lessee may have allowed certain liens to accrue against the aircraft (eg, a possessory lien arising from a third party having bestowed labour on the aircraft so as to improve its condition).
+The lessee may have allowed certain liens to accrue against the aircraft (eg, a possessory lien arising from a third party having worked on the aircraft so as to improve its condition).

 A lien constitutes an unassignable personal right of the lienor to detain the chattel until his or her claims for payment against the owner have been satisfied.
 Accordingly, a creditor with a lien over the aircraft may be able to detain the aircraft until such time as the relevant outstanding debt is settled.
-See Priority of Third-Parties' Rights.
+See 2.4.6 Priority of Third Parties' Rights.

 It is not mandatory that either all or part of the insurances be placed with domestic insurance companies, unless the aircraft is ordinarily based in the Cayman Islands, in which case local insurance could be used.
 Insurance is typically placed with the international insurance markets in London and New York.